ZangievM/tester/README.md

 # tester
-Client that launch test on Android devices
+Crossplatform client for launching tests on Android devices